tappytaps/TTLiveAgentWidget/README.md

 - Requires iOS 7.0+

-Manually drop content of `Pod` folder to your project.
+Manually drop content of `Pod` folder in your project.

 Or via CocoaPods: `pod 'TTLiveAgentWidget'`